catamphetamine/react-pages/README.md

 See [webapp](https://github.com/halt-hammerzeit/webapp) and [webpack-react-redux-isomorphic-render-example](https://github.com/halt-hammerzeit/webpack-react-redux-isomorphic-render-example) as references.

-The following usage example is for `React + React-router + Redux` setup.
+The following usage example is for `React + React-router + Redux` setup (the one I'm using in my projects).

 Create your webpage rendering server